rowanam/rolling-stone-best-songs-quiz/README.md

-# Greatest Songs of All Times Quiz
+# Greatest Songs of All Time Quiz

 This website provides a quiz game for music fans who want to test their knowledge of great popular music.
 The Rolling Stone magazine greatest 500 list was chosen as a well-known and comprehensive list of popular music in order to generate questions to test music enthusiasts.